cmusser/boss/README.md

 A specific application is deploying [vpnd](https://github.com/cmusser/vpnd), a VPN system where each process interacts with a single client.
 To serve multiple clients, multiple server processes are needed, which gets unwieldy if managed by hand.
-One way to solving this problem would be modifying `vpnd` itself to support multiple clients.
+One way to solve this problem would be to modify `vpnd` itself to support multiple clients.
 But this adds complexity, and inevitably, bugs and performance degradation. `boss` allows easy management for cases similar to this.